 So, what exactly is paid sick leave?
 Paid sick leave is time off an employee can take if they or a family member is sick.

 The states with paid sick leave determine what qualifies for time off.
 This typically includes time off for physical or mental illness, injury, preventative care, and other health conditions.
-Some states may even let employees use paid sick leave for services after domestic violence, stalking, etc.
+Some states may also let employees use paid sick leave for services after domestic violence, stalking, etc.

 Paid sick leave laws vary by state.
 However, the laws typically include rules for which employers need to follow the law, what employees can use time off for, accrued time off rates, and maximum accrual limits.